studio-ousia/luke/README.md

 For the details, please see `README.md` under each example directory.
 The older code used in [the LUKE paper](https://arxiv.org/abs/2010.01057) has been moved to [`examples/legacy`](examples/legacy).

-**April xx, 2022: The detailed instructions for pretraining LUKE models are available**
+**April 12, 2022: The detailed instructions for pretraining LUKE models are available**

 For those interested in pretraining LUKE models, we explain how to prepare datasets and run the pretraining code on [`pretraining.md`](pretraining.md).